elega222/elega222/README.md

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
+When I'm not working with data, I enjoy [entertainment, creating content, hiking, reading].
 I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
+- **Project A:** [currently working on Olympics Athletes Analysis using tableau to visualize my dashboard.]
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Project B:** [currently working on Mobile Phone Sales Analysis dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **project c :** [also worked on Supermarket Sales Analysis Built a Tableau dashboard to explore supermarket sales performance and customer behavior.]

 ## 🌱 Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
+- [learning data modeling]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+- [learning regression .]

 ## 🛠️ Technical Skillset